A Short Overview

 chief executive officer

-Garry has worked in the Disability Sector for the past six years and prior to that spent ten years with Employment Services supporting people experiencing disadvantage.
-He has managed the operations of South Australia’s largest Employment Service Providers at an operational and executive level and was a founding director of two recruitment training organisations.
-Garry has personal experience of the social and financial impact that disability often has on families and is committed to reduce this burden through the delivery of effective support.
+Garry has worked in the Disability Sector for the past 15 years and prior to that spent ten years with Employment Services supporting people experiencing disadvantage.
+He has managed the operations of South Australia’s largest Employment Service Providers and was a founding director of two recruitment & training organisations.
+Garry has personal experience of the impact that disability often has on families.
+His father lived with Multiple Sclerosis, and he is committed to reduce any burden create by disability through the delivery of effective and targeted supports.
+Garry holds an Honors degree in Public Policy, a Diploma in Social Science, a Diploma in Business Management and Cert IVs in Disability, Training & Assessing and Employment Services.